yaoshaojun/grafx2/doc/README.txt

 === ABOUT ===

 GrafX2 is a drawing program dedicated to pixelart and low-color graphics.
 This program is dedicated to everybody who knows what a single pixel is.
 Its layout is not very different from the famous Deluxe Paint or Brilliance, so it will be quite easy to handle it if you know at least one of these programs.
 If you aren't used to the art of drawing with up to 256 colors, it will be a little more difficult for you, but you should give it a try (or more, because most of the power of this program won't show up on the first try).
 Then, you might eventually like to draw the oldskool way !

 Grafx2 was originally written for the MS-DOS operating system.
 The authors then released the sourcecode and we've modified it to run on your favorite platform (if we missed it, please tell us !).
 Check the homepage at http://code.google.com/p/grafx2 for latest news and bugfixed versions.

 === HELP ===

 If you are in trouble when using the program, don't forget you can always press the <F1> key inside it to get some help.
 You can also check the wiki at http://code.google.com/p/grafx2/wiki for some more information.
 If you've hidden the menu and you're stuck, press <F10> to show it again.

 === LICENSE ===

-GrafX2 is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.
+GrafX2 is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software foundation; version 2 of the License.
 See doc/gpl-v2.txt for details.
 GrafX2 uses the following libraries that are distributed according to their own licenses:
 - SDL: see doc/README-SDL.txt